DAMBULLA

 History

-One of South Asia’s largest quartz deposits, estimated at over 500 million years old.
-Sacred site used by ancient kings and Buddhist monks.
+One of South Asia’s largest pink quartz deposits, estimated to be over 500 million years old.
+The surrounding forest has long been associated with Buddhist monastic traditions and ancient royal patronage.

 Scenery